-Rioting and Related Offenses
+Rioting, Inciting to Riot, and Related Offenses

 A riot is a type of civil disorder that results in a public disturbance against authority, property, or people.
 Riots typically involve violence or the destruction of property, though the term is also used in connection with "unlawful assembly."
 Although citizens have the right to free speech and assembly found in the First Amendment to the Constitution, cities can regulate the right to demonstrate by requiring permits or limiting demonstrations to a designated area.

 As such, demonstrations that lack the proper permits, or run outside of pre-designated areas may be deemed a riot, or the related offense of unlawful assembly, which typically involves peaceful but unpermitted demonstrations.

 Apart from the charge of rioting, which covers the destructive or disruptive acts themselves, there are a number of associated crimes that may also be charged.

 - Incitement to riot is when a person encourages others to commit a breach of the peace without necessarily acting themselves.
 This may involve statements, signs, or conduct intended to lead others to riot.

 - Conspiracy to riot involves planning acts that, if undertaken, would result in a breach of the peace.
 However, conspiracy convictions usually require the defendant to have undertaken an overt act in furtherance of their plan.